 The scooter man came and soon enough we were at his store where I signed a contract and pre-paid him for 2 days.
 Having done so, I will be able to leave the scooter at the Maistrali store in Finikas.
 Now having wheels I drove to Ermoupolis.
 The first stop was at the main store of the Maistrali chandlery where I bought the tiny anchor, some stainless cleats, and a set of air-pump adaptors with the high hope that they may fit into the air-intakes of the dinghy.
 Next stop was the market place where I had a haircut, and bought some provisions including a piece of the famous St. Michalis cheese and capers both specialties of Syros.

 I then drove to Piscopio and to Yankos’ mansion.
 First we went with his car to Galissas for a swim and then back to Piscopio for a late lunch in his delightful porch.
 I then returned to Thetis for a rest.
 By that time the wind had picked up and the sea was angry.
-The forecast calls for NW winds of force 6-7.
+The forecast called for NW winds of force 6-7.
 Being hot, despite the wind, I had another swim and I also checked the anchor.
 No problem there: it was nicely embedded in the sand.

 In the evening I rode the scooter back to Piscopio and joined Yankos and his caretakers Nikos and Kiki for Samian Suma (a drink similar to ouzo but not anise flavored) while watching the sun go down.
 I did not stay for dinner but went back to the boat because I was rather tired.